-At Bath Fertility, we appreciate that going through fertility investigations and treatments can be stressful and provoke anxiety.
+We appreciate that going through fertility investigations and treatments can be stressful and provoke anxiety.

 For many people, the biggest cause of anxiety is not necessarily the events they are living through but their thoughts about them.
 We adopt a mindful approach to fertility treatment, where it feels appropriate.
 This can enable patients to feel calmer and more in control of their emotions.
 Breathing and relaxation techniques can help to make some procedures more comfortable.

-So what is mindfulness?
+What is mindfulness?

-In its simplest form, mindfulness is a form of meditation which focuses on being in the moment and uses breathing techniques to concentrate the mind.
+Mindfulness is a form of meditation which focuses on being in the moment and uses breathing techniques to concentrate the mind.
 Studies have found benefits in terms of decreasing stress levels, reducing anxiety and pain and people can feel happier and more positive.

 The impact of being told you need to be referred for fertility treatment is riddled with anxiety.